Immigration & work permit considerations

 7. Other immigration and entry issues

 There are a number of other immigration considerations that need to be reviewed when bringing a foreign worker to Canada or travelling to Canada for business purposes.

 a.
 Is an entry visa required?

 Depending on the citizenship of the foreign national, an entry visa - called a Temporary Resident Visa or TRV - may be required before the person can enter Canada.
 Where this is the case, the foreign national must apply for both the work permit and the entry visa at a Canadian visa office outside of Canada.
 Business visitors from countries that require an entry visa must also apply at a visa office before travelling to Canada.
 Applications can also be submitted online through Immigration Canada's website.

-Canada has introduced a new entry requirement called an eTA.
-This is mandatory as of September 30, 2016, for most visa-exempt travellers flying into Canada.
-The eTA must be obtained through an online application process prior to boarding a plane to Canada.
-Once obtained, the eTA will be valid for five years.
+Most exempt travelers flying into Canada must first obtain eTA.
+The eTA must be obtained through an online application process prior to being able to board a plane to Canada.
+Once obtained, the eTA will be valid for up to five years.
 There are no eTA requirements for U.S. citizens or foreign nationals with TRVs.

 Foreign nationals who have lived in certain designated countries for more than six months in the 12 months prior to the application, and who are coming to Canada for more than six months, require an immigration medical as a condition of entry.
 This requirement may delay the application process, as a work permit applicant who needs an immigration medical must usually apply through a visa office outside of Canada.